amjjd/functional_dynamic/README.md

 functional_dynamic
 ==================

-Code for my demo of pure functional dynamic programming
+Demonstrates some pure functional dynamic programming techniques.

+Presented at the Dublin Scala Users Group meetup on 26 Nov 2013.